 Tip #3: Have a specific purpose for each close read.

 My students have very diverse reading levels, skill sets, and needs.
 I have some students that grasp concepts very quickly and easily, while others take more time to show their understanding.
-While I teach the close reading process to ALL of my students, not everyone needs to be reading text multiple times and marking it up to show their thinking ALL OF THE TIME.
+While I teach the close reading process to ALL of my students, not everyone needs to be reading a text multiple times and marking it up to show their thinking ALL OF THE TIME.

-Tip #5: Make it FUN and CHANGE it UP!!
+Tip #5: Make it FUN and ChANGE it UP!!